 In order to receive Financial Aid, students must be in a degree-seeking program such as Associate of Science, Associate of Arts, General Transfer, eligible Certificate program, or eligible TCAT program.

-You Will Not Be Eligible For Aid If You Are Classified As "Special" Or "Undecided"
+You Will Not Be Eligible For Aid If You Are Classified As "Special," "Transient," Or "Undecided."

 There is a lifetime limit for the Federal PELL Grant.
 Students eligible to receive the Federal PELL Grant may only receive PELL for an equivalent of 12 full-time semesters for their entire educational career.
 Students attending in a part-time status will receive a pro-rated amount, until their awards equal 12 full-time awards.
 Student's may check their PELL lifetime eligibility at http://nslds.ed.gov (you will need your FSA ID)

-- Students cannot receive Federal Title IV financial aid for a 3rd repeat of a previously passed class.
-A withdrawal is not considered as an attempt for the purpose of this federal policy.
+Students cannot receive Federal Title IV financial aid for a 3rd repeat of a previously passed class.

 You Must Officially Withdraw From Classes If You Do Not Plan To Attend

-- The awards listed on the award letter are tentative offers based on full-time enrollment.
+The awards listed on the award letter are tentative offers based on full-time enrollment.
 Most financial aid awards are pro-rated based on number of credit hours the student is enrolled in each semester.
 If a student has received their excess financial aid check and drops or adds a class during the drop/add period, they will be responsible for the change in amount of monies owed.
 Financial aid funds will be adjusted to reflect actual enrollment after the drop/add period.
 (14th day of class - census date)

 Students must attend all classes for which they register.
 If a student withdraws on or after the first day of class, but never attends the class, that class will not count when calculating financial aid eligibility.